detomon/wigglebone/README.md

 ### Gravity

 The force pulling at the mass center.
-This can be any force but is usually used for gravity.

 ### Stiffness